 fast MA-ES.
 If one wants to reduce the algorithmic complexity below

-one can reduce this complexity to O(N log N) by introducing a set
+can reduce this complexity to O(N log N) by introducing a set of

-of path cumulation vectors at different time scales to approximate
+path cumulation vectors at different time scales to approximate the

-the matrix vector operations for generation of mutations.
-The
+matrix vector operations for generation of mutations.
+The resulting